desktopgame/mc-ExcludeMobs/readme.md

 this folder into the `mods` folder, and launch your minecraft.
 then, "exclude_mobs.txt" is should be created.
 it file is already written all entity list.
-it is no longer spawn if remove # from entity name
+it to not spawn if remove # from entity name and relaunch a minecraft.